Death Valley traverse – Across the playa

 I picked up where I left off last year, at the mouth of Sheep Canyon on the east side of the Badwater Basin.
 The route would take me directly across the basin, some 280 feet below sea level, to its west side.

-Even if dry, there would be stretches where the salt and mud had crystallized into foot-high razor-sharp spikes that would make for slow going.
+Even if dry, there would be stretches where the salt and mud had crystallized into foot-high razor-sharp spikes that make for slow going.

 But there is no telling how a route will turn out until you actually hike it.
 What fun would it be if everything was easy and just as you expected?
 I turned west, located a clump of mesquites on the far side to steer by, and started walking.